 pre-test: Explain the test procedures to the subject.
 Perform screening of health risks and obtain informed consent.
 Prepare forms and record basic information such as age, height, body weight, gender, test conditions.
 Perform an appropriate warm-up and practice.
 See more details of pre-test procedures.

-scoring: This table lists general ratings for the Wall Toss Test, based on the score of the number of successful catches in a 30 second period.
+scoring: This table lists general ratings (source unknown) for the wall toss test, based on the score of the number of successful catches in a 30 second period.

 |Rating||Score (in 30 seconds)|

 |Good||30 - 35|

 variations / modifications: There are numerous variation that can be made to the procedures of this test depending on the desired outcomes: the size, weight and shape of the object, the distance from the wall, the number of attempts or time period can all be varied.
 The procedure should be recorded with the results and kept consistent for future testing of the same participants.

 advantages: minimal equipment and costs are involved in conducting this test, and it can be self-administered.